 We have two excellent 18 hole golf clubs nearby in both Torquay and Churston and both accept visitors.
 The Churston Golf course looks particularly delightful with outstanding views over our beautiful bay.

 If you fancy a spa day, I highly recommend the Aztec Spa in Torquay.
-They offer a wide range of treatments and a most relaxing area post treatment to put your feet up, have a sleep maybe and enjoy a complimentary drink.
+They offer a wide range of treatments, a ‘Fire & Ice spa experience, and a most relaxing area post treatment to put your feet up, have a sleep maybe and enjoy a complimentary drink.
 If you want to make a day of it, they also have a small but complete gym, a ‘proper’ 25m pool as well as a warmer mediterranean fun pool, sauna, steam room and hot tub.
 Go on, you know you deserve it…

 English Riviera Walking Tours.
 I have to admit, I haven’t done this before but it looks great.
 There are different guided tours and each takes between 1 1/2 to 3 hours.
 You could take the Agatha Christie tour and learn all about her life & work.
 Or how about the Beauty of the Bay walk?
 What a brilliant way to keep fit and learn something new.
 They go out in all weathers, so a good thing to do when it’s a bit cooler too.

 Cockington Village and Country Park Less than 1 mile from the seafront and a lovely meandering walk along watermeadows right up to the outskirts of the village.
 Cockington village is famous for it’s preserved thatched cottages and a trip down memory lane for many.
-Enjoy a long & lazy lunch in the pub or one of the 3 lovely cafes in the village; Weavers Cottage Tea Rooms, Rose Cottage Tea rooms or Seven Dials cafe at Cockington Court (Manor House).
+Enjoy a long & lazy lunch in the pub or the lovely Seven Dials cafe at Cockington Court (Manor House).
 Browse the village gift shops and watch artisans at work in the Sea Change art studios behind Cockington Court.
 Enjoy the vast bowl of parkland at the front of Cockington Court as well as the rose garden behind, the nearby lakes and acres of woodland trails.
-You can even take a traditional horse & carriage ride here.
 A calming place to relax in all seasons; the autumn is particularly spectacular.